 You will also hear a Settlor also referred to as a Grantor or Trustor.
 A trust can also have multiple Settlors and/or Trustees.
 Then next question we answer is about revocable vs. irrevocable trusts, and how they compare.

 Revocable vs. Irrevocable Trusts

 The primary reason people use irrevocable trusts to protect assets from lawsuits.
-Legal theory commonly allows a creditor to step into the shoes of the debtor and do what he or she could do.
-For example, if the settlor of a trust could freely change the beneficiary, the one who sued the settlor can step into his or her shoes and change the beneficiary to himself.
+Legal theory commonly allows a creditor to step into the shoes of the debtor.
+Thus, it allows the creditor do what he or she could do.
+For example, let’s say the settlor of a trust could freely change the beneficiary.
+The one who sued the settlor could step into his or her shoes and change the beneficiary to himself.
 If the trust allowed the settlor to independently spend trust assets on himself, the creditor could do the same.

-Plus, some people want to use irrevocable trusts to make sure their wishes are carried out.
+Plus, some people use irrevocable trusts to make sure that others carry out their wishes when they are no longer around.
 This is common in second marriages where a spouse wants to make sure that children from the first marriage get at least some of the assets.

 This article will primarily focus on the use of an irrevocable trust to protect assets from lawsuits, judgments and creditors.
 It will also touch on its role as an estate planning tool.